day8/re-frame/docs/Flows.md

 Then, we'll use a flow to evaluate which requirements are met.

+!!!
+Note "State, not events"
-Note that the requirements aren't about what *happens*, only what things *are*.
+    These requirements aren't about what *happens*, only what things *are*.
-In other words, it's your app *state* that matters, not any particular event or view.
+    It's your app *state* that matters, not any particular event or view.
     Our flow doesn't care how it happened that a requirement was met, nor what to do next.

-For reasons that will become clear, let's write a [factory function](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29) for this flow:
+For reasons that will become clear, let's write a [factory function](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29) for this flow.
+It builds a flow that validates our item list against the requirements:

 <div class="cm-doc" data-cm-doc-result-format="pass-fail">
 (defn error-state-flow [{:keys [min-items max-items] :as requirements}]